 Testosterone Therapy Treatment

 In June 2014, the U.S. Judicial Panel on Multidistrict Litigation (JPML) consolidated all federal testosterone replacement lawsuits into one court in the Northern District of Illinois.
-The goal was to improve efficiency of pre-trial proceedings, and to reduce the risk of conflicting rulings.
+The goal was to improve the efficiency of pre-trial proceedings and to reduce the risk of conflicting rulings.
 The testosterone MDL will also help conserve judicial resources and avoid duplicative discovery.